 The recently published court filings revealed that, with just a single warrant obtained from Magistrate Judge Theresa C. Buchanan, the FBI managed to hack into over 8,000 computers in 120 different countries, including the US, Chile, Australia, Colombia, Denmark, Turkey and the UK.

-There has been a considerable amount of outrage and consequential occurrences following the revelation, including the dismissal of evidence from several child pornography cases.
+There has been a considerable amount of outrage and consequential occurrences following the revelation, including the dismissal of evidence from several child exploitation cases.

 The Playpen Saga

-The investigations in question were conducted by the FBI back in February 2015 when they seized a dark web child pornography website, Playpen.
+The investigations in question were conducted by the FBI back in February 2015 when they seized a dark web child pornographic website, Playpen.

 After running it on government servers for about two weeks, they deployed a malware called Network Investigative Technique (NIT); a malware that infected the computers of all the users who visited the site which could circumvent Tor’s anonymizing features and display the user’s real IP address.